Command line basics

 cat ~/Downloads/A.txtWill print

 This will replace the current contents of A.txtto the console.
-If you have a lot of text that you would like to display cat can result in too much information being displayed on the screen.
+If you have a lot of text that you would like to display cat can result in too much information being on the screen.
 Instead, you can use the less command. less will print the contents of the file as pages on the screen.
 You can use the d key to scroll down a page, or the u key to scroll up a page.

 Another way to display only some of the contents of a file is to use the head or tail commands. head -n10 will print the first 10 lines of a file, whereas tail -n10 can be used to print the last 10 lines of a file.